jenskeiner/lintr/docs/project_plan.md

 - Consistent output formatting for both successful and failed checks/fixes improves user experience.
 Using distinct symbols (✓, ✗, ⚡) and colors helps users quickly understand results.
 - Test fixtures for rules with fixes should properly implement both check() and fix() methods to ensure the fix functionality works as expected.
 - In dry-run mode, use a different tone in output messages to clearly indicate what would happen (e.g., "Would attempt to fix...") rather than what is actually happening.
 This helps users understand the potential impact of running without --dry-run.
+- The fix functionality should be explicitly enabled via a --fix command line option.
+This ensures that fixes are only attempted when the user explicitly requests them, preventing unintended modifications to repositories.
+- Test cases involving fixes should explicitly pass fix=True to the Linter constructor to ensure consistent behavior between tests and actual usage.

 ### CLI Implementation
 1. When implementing a Python CLI tool, create both a dedicated CLI module and a simple `__main__.py` entry point.
 The CLI module should contain all the actual implementation, while `__main__.py` just imports and calls the main function.
 This separation allows the tool to be run both as `python -m package` and as a direct script.